I am a data scientist working at the social network

 Xing in Hamburg

-I am also involved in organising the ACM
+I was also involved in organising the ACM

 Recommende Systems Challange 2016 and also